ad-ops/cloud-run-auth/README.md

 In order to gain access the scope for the correct service needs to be set and the account granted access in IAM.
 You can find all scopes here: https://developers.google.com/identity/protocols/oauth2/scopes The scope https://www.googleapis.com/auth/cloud-platform has access to all APIs on GCP.
 You still need to have permission through IAM.

+On the API page it states which scopes are needed and in the product which IAM permissions is needed and what roles has them.

 You can look at the access token like this:
 `curl -H "Content-Type: application/x-www-form-urlencoded" -d "access_token=$(gcloud auth application-default print-access-token)" https://www.googleapis.com/oauth2/v1/tokeninfo`